cjohansson/emacs-phps-mode/README.md

 [![License GPL 3](https://img.shields.io/badge/license-GPL_3-green.svg)](https://www.gnu.org/licenses/gpl-3.0.txt)
 [![Build Status](https://travis-ci.org/cjohansson/emacs-phps-mode.svg?branch=master)](https://travis-ci.org/cjohansson/emacs-phps-mode)

-An Emacs major mode for PHP scripting language which aims at making a full semantic integration.
+**Goal**: An Emacs major mode for PHP scripting language which aims at making a full semantic integration.
 Currently at *usable* stage.

-This mode does not require PHP installed on your computer because it has a built-in elisp based semantic lexer and semantic parser.
+This mode does not require PHP installed on your computer because it has a built-in elisp based semantic lexer.
 It supports all PHP versions and Emacs >= 26.

 ## Features